Last Updated on

-Is it your first time in Berlin?
+Are you visiting Berlin for the first time?
 Awesome!
 Are you overwhelmed planning a trip in such a big city with so much to see and do and eat?
 Don’t worry!
-We wrote this destination guide to Berlin – our favorite city in the world – just for you.
+Berlin is our favorite city in the world.
+And we wrote this Berlin destination guide just for you.
 It has everything you need to make your first time visiting Berlin so incredible that you’ll be booking a return trip before you leave.

 Table of Contents